Lenalidomide (Generic Name)

-- Blood clots; A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
-A blood clot in your lungs may cause shortness of breath, pain when breathing, and/or chest pain.
+- Blood clots: A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
+A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 Treating side effects

-- Ask your doctor or nurse about medication that is available to help prevent or lessen joint and muscle pain, headache, nausea, vomiting, and diarrhea.
+- Talk to your doctor or nurse about medicines to help control joint or muscle pain, headache, nausea, throwing up, or loose bowel movements.

-- If you are constipated, ask your doctor or nurse for medications and diet suggestions that may help you move your bowels regularly.
+- If you cannot move your bowels (constipated), talk your doctor or nurse about what you can do.
+They may have medicines or diet ideas that may help you.
 Do not use enemas, laxatives, or suppositories without checking with your doctor or nurse.

 Food and drug interactions

 - There are no known interactions of lenalidomide with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to call the doctor